nelsonfigueroa/nelson.cloud/content/posts/2021-07-25-aws-cloudfront-access-denied.md

 categories = ["AWS"]
 +++

+{{< admonition type="info" >}}
+Note that Origin Access Identity has since been deprecated by AWS.
+The replacement is [Origin Access Control](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).
+I have no idea if that fixes the issue I talk about below, but it's something to be aware of.
+{{< /admonition >}}

 If you're seeing "Access Denied" errors on CloudFront and [the official troubleshooting docs](https://repost.aws/knowledge-center/s3-website-cloudfront-error-403) aren't helping, you might be running into the following issue.

 I discovered that "Access Denied" errors may show up when a CloudFront Distribution is set up under the following conditions: